 Use of improper tires on this ATV, or operation of this ATV with improper or uneven tire pressure, may cause loss of control, and increases the risk of an accident.

 Always use the size and type, tires specified in the Operator's Guide for this vehicle.

-Always maintain proper tire pressure as described in the Operator's Guide and the Safety Handbook.
+Always maintain proper tire pressure as described in the Operator's Guide.